How long does it take to build a website?

 As a web designer, I often have clients that reach out for web design services and comment that they need the website “yesterday.”
 It’s unknown to most how long it takes to build a website.
 It will take longer than you expected, but don’t rush it.
 The timeline of a project depends on three main factors:

-1. How much of your content is ready to go?
+- How much of your content is ready to go?

-If you have all your website text, photos, and graphics ready to go, this can be a decisive factor in speeding up your website design.
+If you have all your website text, photos, and graphics ready to go, this can be a decisive factor in speeding up your website design. - Are you hiring others to provide content for your new website?

 Are you getting new headshots, hiring a graphic designer for your logo, or working with a copywriter?
-If so, what timeline have they presented to you for completion?
+If so, what timeline have they presented to you for completion? - Are you present for the next few weeks to respond to your web designer?

 Are there any big vacations coming in the next few weeks, or are you available to respond to questions and review designs as needed?